 More extensive solar power options are available.
 Powering your entire home after a collapse is possible if you’re willing to put the time, money and effort into it.

 Storing water should be your first priority when you start prepping.

-Dealing with bodies in a post collapse world is something that society will need to become accustomed to.
+Dealing with bodies in a SHTF world is something that we will need to become accustomed to.